 4. Notification and Defense of Claim.
 As a condition precedent to an Indemnitee's right to be indemnified, such Indemnitee must notify the Corporation in writing as soon as practicable of any action, suit, proceeding or investigation involving such Indemnitee for which indemnity will or could be sought unless the Corporation has confirmed to the Indemnitee that it is aware of such action, suit, proceeding or investigation and that indemnity will or could be sought.
 With respect to any action, suit, proceeding or investigation of which the Corporation is so notified, the Corporation will be entitled to participate therein at its own expense and/or to assume the defense thereof at its own expense, with legal counsel reasonably acceptable to Indemnitee.
 After notice from the Corporation to Indemnitee of its election so to assume such defense, the Corporation shall not be liable to Indemnitee for any legal or other expenses subsequently incurred by Indemnitee in connection with such action, suit, proceeding or investigation, other than as provided below in this Section 4.
-Indemnitee shall have the right to employ his or her own counsel in connection with such action, suit, proceeding or investigation, but the fees and expenses of such counsel incurred after notice from the Corporation of its assumption of the defense thereof shall be at the expense of Indemnitee unless (i) the employment of counsel by Indemnitee has been authorized by the Corporation, (ii) counsel to Indemnitee shall have reasonably concluded that there may be a conflict of interest or position on any significant issue between the Corporation and Indemnitee in the conduct of the defense of such action, suit, proceeding or investigation or (iii) the Corporation shall not in fact have employed counsel to assume the defense of such action, suit, proceeding or investigation or (iii) the Corporation shall not be entitled, without the consent of Indemnitee, to assume the defense of any otherwise expressly provided by this Article EIGHTH.
-The Corporation shall not be entitled, without the consent of Indemnitee, to assume the defense of any claim brought by or in the right of the Corporation or as to which counsel for Indemnitee shall have reasonably made the conclusion provided for in clause (ii) above.
-The Corporation shall not be required to indemnitee under this Article EIGHTH for any amounts paid in settlement of any action, suit, proceeding or investigation or limitation on Indemnitee under this Article EIGHTH for any amounts paid in settlement of any action, suit, unceasing or investigation in any manner which would impose any
+Indemnitee shall have the right to employ his or her own counsel in connection with such action, suit, proceeding or investigation, but the fees and expenses of such counsel incurred after notice from the Corporation of its assumption of the defense thereof shall be at the expense of Indemnitee unless (i) the employment of counsel by Indemnitee has been authorized by the Corporation and Indemnitee in the conduct of the defense of such action, suit, proceeding or investigation or (iii) the Corporation shall not in fact have employed counsel to assume the defense of such action, suit, proceeding or investigation, in each of which cases the fees and expenses of counsel for Indemnitee shall be at the expense of any claim brought by or in the right of the Corporation or as to which counsel for Indemnitee shall have reasonably made the conclusion provided for in clause (ii) above.
+The Corporation or as to which counsel for Indemnitee shall have reasonably made the conclusion or as to which counsel for indemnitee shall have reasonably made the conclusion or as to which counsel for indemnitee shall have reasonably made the conclusion or as to which counsel for Indemnitee shall have reasonably made the conclusion or investigation in envestigation effected without its written consent.
+The Corporation shall not settle any action, suit, proceeding or investigation effected without its written consent.
+The Corporation shall not settle any action, suit, proceeding or investigation in any penalty or limitation on Indemnitee without Indemni